peterhinch/micropython-radio/radio-fast/README.md

 The class hierarchy is Slave-RadioFast-NRF24L01 (in nrf24l01.py).

-Constructor
+Constructor:
 This takes one mandatory argument, a ``RadioConfig`` object.
 This (defined in ``msg.py`` and instantiated in ``config.py``) details the connections to the nRF24l01 module and channel in use.

 method exchange()
 Arguments:
 1. The message for transmission.
 2. ``block`` Boolean, default True.
 Determines whether ``exchange()`` waits for a transmission from the master (blocking transfer) or returns immediately with a status.
 If a message is received from the master it is unpacked.

-Results.
+Results:
 On success, returns an unpacked ``FromMaster`` message object.
 On timeout returns None.
 If no data has been sent (nonblocking read only) returns False.